-Spring Arbor University cannot be responsible for lost or stolen items or items damaged through problems that arise out of Spring Arbor University's control.
-Personal goods should be protected by individual or family homeowner's insurance.
+Spring Arbor University is not responsible for lost or stolen items or items damaged in our residential spaces.
+Personal goods should be protected by individual or family homeowner's insurance (or renter's insurance).
 The following suggestions are made for your protection:

-- 1. Insure and mark all valuables. - 2.
-Always lock your room and secure your window. - 3.
-Report all losses or thefts to the Office of Campus Safety, and alert your RA. - 4.
-Respect University property as you would respect your own belongings. - 5.
-If you notice something happening that seems suspicious, report the matter to your RA, RD, Campus Safety, or call 911 at once.
+- Insure and mark all valuables. - Always lock your room and secure your window. - Report all losses or thefts to the Office of Campus Safety, and alert your RA. - Respect University property as you would respect your own belongings. - If you notice something happening that seems suspicious, report the matter to your RA, RD, Campus Safety, or call 911 at once.
 Your involvement will help make Spring Arbor University a safe and enjoyable community.